karlbenedict/karlbenedict.github.io/CV/CV.md

 "UNM RDS Content Platform for the Coffee & Code Workshop Series".
 Docker-based platform for workshop presentation and participant use for multiple workshops developed as part of the UNM Research Data Services *Coffee & Code* workshop series. [https://github.com/unmrds/cc-content-platform](https://github.com/unmrds/cc-content-platform)

+"Geographic Storage, Transformation and retrieval Engine Version 3".
+2018.
+Geospatial data management, discovery and access platform and associated Application Programming Interface.
+Developed by the development team at the Earth Data Analysis Center at the University of New Mexico under the direction of Karl Benedict. [https://web.archive.org/web/20130704202601/http://gstore.unm.edu](https://web.archive.org/web/20130704202601/http://gstore.unm.edu), [https://github.com/edac-epscor/gstore-ansible](https://github.com/edac-epscor/gstore-ansible).

 "Virtual Watershed Platform (VWP) GSToRE System".
 2017.
 Geospatial and model data management, discovery and access platform and associated Application Programming Interface.
 Developed by the development team at the Earth Data Analysis Center and other project collaborators as part of the NSF EPSCoR sponsored WC-WAVE project for which Karl Benedict served as co-lead for cyberinfrastructure development.

-"Geographic Storage, Transformation and retrieval Engine Version 3".
-2013.
-Geospatial data management, discovery and access platform and associated Application Programming Interface.
-Developed by the development team at the Earth Data Analysis Center at the University of New Mexico under the direction of Karl Benedict. [https://web.archive.org/web/20130704202601/http://gstore.unm.edu](https://web.archive.org/web/20130704202601/http://gstore.unm.edu), [https://github.com/edac-epscor/gstore-ansible](https://github.com/edac-epscor/gstore-ansible).

 "New Mexico Resource Geographic Information System".
 2002.
 Web application developed by Karl Benedict to provide browsing, discovery and download of geospatial data published as part of the New Mexico Resource Geographic Information System Program at the Earth Data Analysis Center at the University of New Mexico. [https://web.archive.org/web/20020913053314/http://rgis.unm.edu/](https://web.archive.org/web/20020913053314/http://rgis.unm.edu/)